nhsconnect/FHIR-Maternity-Record/pages/overview/overview_release_notes.md

 tags: [development]
 sidebar: overview_sidebar
 permalink: overview_release_notes.html
-summary: Summary release notes of the versions released in Digital Child Health (TEST) Implementation Guide
+summary: Summary release notes of the versions released in Maternity-Record Implementation Guide
 ---

-This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Digital Child Health (TEST) event messages.
+This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Maternity-Record event messages.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis, and remains subject to clinical review.
 Changes to this specification following the initial beta release will be documented here.

 ## Beta 1.1.0 ##